-A NULL estring pointer.
-This can be used for testing if a estring returned by a function is NULL.
+A NULL cstring pointer.
+This can be used for testing if a cstring returned by a function is NULL.

-'''

-with-cast-pointer (binding-name ptr type) & body body => value

-'''
+with-cast-pointer -- Wraps a body of code with a pointer cast to a new type.

+with-cast-pointer
-ptr A pointer to a foreign object.

-type A foreign type of the object being pointed to.

-value The value of the object where the pointer points.
+with-cast-pointer (binding-name ptr type) & body body => value binding-name A symbol which will be bound to the casted object. ptr A pointer to a foreign object. type A foreign type of the object being pointed to. value The value of the object where the pointer points.